Juan-Embid/Juan-Embid/README.md

 Currently studying in Complutense University of Madrid.

-Learning C++, C, MIPS, Python, Java, SQL and PL SQL.

 I’m looking to collaborate on any Aerospace, Defence, Security or Cybersecurity sectors.

-If you are looking for help with anything, just get in touch with me.

 juan.embid@protonmail.com